TheCacophonyProject/csalt/README.md

                             user-name: admin_test
-  --user USER           Use this user name to authenticate with, this will be saved to cacophony-user.yaml --test                Connect to test api server https://api-test.cacophony.org.nz/ --live                Connect to live api server https://api.cacophony.org.nz/ -t --test-prefix      Append test to salt ids e.g. pi-test-XXX -d --debug            Enable debug mode with extra logging -v --verbose          Enables more verbose output
+  --user USER           Use this user name to authenticate with, this will be saved to cacophony-user.yaml --test                Connect to test api server https://api-test.cacophony.org.nz/ --prod                Connect to prod api server https://api.cacophony.org.nz/ -t --test-prefix      Append test to salt ids e.g. pi-test-XXX -d --debug            Enable debug mode with extra logging -v --verbose          Enables more verbose output